Open for submissions February 1–28 and August 1–31, 2023. Poems received outside of this submission period will not be read.

-Poems will be read in the order in which they are received.
-If you don’t hear back from me within two weeks of sending your submission, please contact me.
+Poems will be read in the order in which they are received and I respond to every submission, whether it’s an acceptance or a rejection.
+If you don’t hear back from me within about two weeks of sending your submission, please contact me.
 Email is not infallible.
 Nor am I. But I do want to read your submission, so don’t be afraid to follow up if two weeks pass with no response from me.
-In the meantime, I appreciate your patience.
+I appreciate your patience.

 A note on rejections:

 There are many factors involved in selecting and not selecting poems for a journal.
 To give your poems the best chance possible, please make sure you follow the submission guidelines (for Kingfisher and every other journal to which you submit).
 Sometimes, a submission is full of decent poems, but none of them dazzled me.
 This doesn’t mean they’ve failed, only that other poems stood out more.
 Maybe it was due to the freshness of subject, or a particular turn of phrase, or the sound when I read it aloud, or any number of other factors.
 Likewise, maybe I didn’t select a poem because I’d just read one similar to it in Modern Haiku, or I’d already accepted a poem about petroglyphs for this issue, or because I’d read too many poems lately about skinny-dipping, or because it was cliché, or because I failed to understand it, or any number of other reasons.